A short history written by our resident historian Thomas Muir

 The Great War hit Gisburn hard.
 54 dead are commemorated on the Roll of Honour; among them Thomas Lister, eldest son of his namesake, the Fourth Baron Ribblesdale.
 The latter died in 1925, leaving no heir; so Gisburn Park was sold to Gertrude and John Hindley, who are commemorated on stained glass windows in the North Aisle dating from 1949 and 1975 respectively.
 After that the house became a hospital.

-Lord Ribblesdale’s death signalled the end of the seigneurial influence that had been exerted since the church’s foundation.
+Lord Ribblesdale’s death signalled the end of the seigneurial influence that had been exerted since the church’s foundation, although elements of this survived under the HIndleys up till the 1940s.
 Yet in many respects this became irrelevant anyway, thanks to the development of universal education (1870, 1919 and 1945 education acts), the dismantling of the Poor Law (1929 Local Government Act), the Welfare State (1908 Pensions Act and 1942 Beveridge Report) and the NHS (1947).
 So, as elsewhere in the Anglican Community, Gisburn church focussed more exclusively on religion, especially liturgy.

 Here, there was little immediate change.
 Just as in the days of John Robynson the Book of Common Prayer reigned supreme; but its associations had changed.
 In 1552 its language was exactly contemporary; by the 1920s it was archaic.
 At Gisburn the reaction came late, but was profound.
 Under Eric Kyte (2001-12) and Alexander Baker (2016-18) new sets of service booklets were produced using the modern English of Common Worship.
-At midweek services and on other occasions the Book of Common Prayer is still used.
+However the Book of Common Prayer is still in use today at some services.

 This coincided with significant structural change.
-Earlier electric light had been installed; but its effects were nullified by stripping the (no doubt decrepit) plaster from the walls, exposing the dark stonework.
-A sound system was installed by the 1980s, encouraging a more conversational and less declamatory utterance from the minster and readers.
+In 1922 electric light had been installed; but its effects were nullified by stripping the (no doubt decrepit) plaster from the walls, exposing the dark stonework.
+A sound system was installed after 1996, encouraging a more conversational and less declamatory utterance from the minster and readers.
 Then in 2006 the building was reordered.
-The front pews in the nave were removed.
+The front pews in the nave were removed, clearing a ‘worship space’ (with a removable ‘altar table’) at the crossing.
+In a sense this marked a recrudescence of Puritan-Evangelical ideals.
+Certainly it promoted more congregational participation; but the price was their wider separation from the choir and organ in the chancel area.

 Looking further afield, Gisburn’s relationship with the Anglican church organisation was redefined, as happened elsewhere.
 Originally it was part of the Archbishopric of York; but in 1836 it passed to the newly created diocese of Ripon.
-In 1873, for the first time, a vicar was chosen by its bishop, not the Crown; and the extension of diocesan influence extended under the diocese of Bradford (created in 1920) with the evolution of the current system of appointment.
-Thus the Parish Church Council advertises and nominates candidates for a vacancy which is then negotiated with the bishop.
+In 1873, for the first time, a vicar was chosen by its bishop, not the Crown.
 In 1996 the first woman priest – Gill Hall – was appointed.
-Meanwhile the old system of remuneration (based on tithes[i] and Glebe land) was replaced by salaries paid from a central diocesan fund to which each parish contributes on the basis of its congregational size.

 [i] Phased out under the 1836 Tithe Commutation Act.